 Hey folks, thanks for reading.
 I just shared the research links I used in the final step, if you want to come to your own conclusions.
 I have also added a simpler version of the pattern (Mask 2) with no filter pocket, as well as a larger size option (in Step 1 files).
 I will continue to update this pattern and info as I can.
 Working on a kid size one next.
 Stay safe!

 Why You Should Make (and wear!)
 Your Own Cloth Face Mask

 Wearing a face mask helps stop people from becoming infected in two ways:

-1) By blocking most airborne droplets filled with virus from being inhaled
+1) By blocking most airborne droplets, potentially filled with virus, from being inhaled by the mask wearer

-2) By making your own, and hopefully for family and friends, you will be decreasing demand on limited supplies of industrially manufactured, disposables, which are desperately needed by hospitals and nursing homes.
+1) By making your own, and hopefully some for family and friends, you will be decreasing demand on supplies of industrially manufactured disposables, which are still needed by hospitals and nursing homes.

-4) Our homemade designs are washable, making them environmentally friendly.
+4) Homemade masks are washable, making them environmentally friendly.